wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/powerapps/portals-access-common-data-service/includes/4-exercise.md

 ### Prerequisites

 1. You will need access to the Power Apps maker portal.
-1. Ideally you will have the default sample CDS apps and data, but you can use other Common Data Service entities.
+1. Ideally you will have the default sample Common Data Service apps and data, but you can use other Common Data Service entities.
 1. You will need to have provisioned a Power Apps portal to complete the exercise [Create Portal](https://docs.microsoft.com/powerapps/maker/portals/create-portal/?azure-portal=true).

 > [!TIP]
 > The exercises work best when you have some sample data to work with.
-When you provision a CDS environment, you have the opportunity to add sample apps and data.
-Please review [Create Environment](https://docs.microsoft.com/power-platform/admin/create-environment.md?azure-portal=true#create-an-environment-with-a-database) steps to provision a CDS environment with sample apps and data.
+When you provision a Common Data Service environment, you have the opportunity to add sample apps and data.
+Please review [Create Environment](https://docs.microsoft.com/power-platform/admin/create-environment.md?azure-portal=true#create-an-environment-with-a-database) steps to provision a Common Data Service environment with sample apps and data.

 ## Scenario